wnameless/rubycollect4j/README.md

 rubycollect4j
 =============
 Ruby Collections for Java 8.

+The rubycollect4j implements all methods refer to Ruby Array, Hash and Enumerable.

+For further information, please visit http://ruby-doc.org website.

 For more documentation, please read JavaDoc.

 With Java 8:
 ``` java